VETERANS HELP GROUP

 Filing a claim does not guarantee that you will be given any disability benefits.
 In fact, the amount of claims that are denied is quite shocking.
 Why would so many claims be denied when so many veterans are in need of aid?
-There is no easy answer to this question because there a number of different reasons that a claim might be denied.
-The process is very slow and there a large number of veterans filing claims.
+There is no easy answer to this question because there are a number of different reasons that a claim might be denied.
+The process is very slow and there are a large number of veterans filing claims.
 The sheer size of paperwork that must be filled out and processed is enough to keep the entire system backlogged for years.

 Contact Our Veterans Disability Advocates

 We welcome you to contact the nationwide veterans advocates of Veterans Help Group to discuss your situation and how we can help.
 Call 855-855-8992 or fill out our online case evaluation form at the bottom of the page.

 Reasons for Rejected Claims

 The reasons behind a rejected claim could go on forever.
 Our Veterans Help Group advocates find the following are common reasons for a denial: